MengYan1989/JIT-DIL/README.md

 Input: (1) the added lines and their labels of each commit in Step 2;
        (2) the predicted likelihood in Step 4;
 Output: the localization result according to the order sorted by line entropy for each identified-buggy or all-buggy commit;

+We are very grateful to Hellendoorn and Devanbu, Daniel Alencar da Costa et al. and Rosen et al. for sharing their scripts.